 - The property is shown in the local rating list in force for the year

 - Regulations do not provide for the property to be exempt from empty property rates

-Local Authorities do not have discretion to vary the percentage of unoccupied property rates chargeable or to exclude classes of hereditament from liability.
+Local Authorities do not have discretion to vary the percentage of unoccupied property rates chargeable, or to exclude classes of property from liability.

-There are however, some classes of non-domestic property which are exempt from liability to pay unoccupied property rates.
-These are where the conditions below apply:-
+There are however, some classes of non-domestic properties which are exempt from liability to pay unoccupied property rates.
+These are where the conditions below apply:

 A property is exempt from unoccupied rates on a day if, on that day, it has not been continuously unoccupied for a period of three months or six months in the case of an industrial or warehouse property.
 For the purpose only of determining whether a property has been continuously unoccupied, any period of occupation of less than six weeks is disregarded.
 A period of occupation of less than six weeks which extends beyond or takes place after the three or six month period does not trigger a new three-month period of exemption.
 The occupier of the property is liable for full occupied rates during such period of occupation.